If you’re here to learn how to make money blogging, then you’re in the right place.

 It’s important that you have the key basics already taken care of first, so that you can be confident in getting a return on all the work you’ll be putting in to soon make money blogging.

 Having each of these components in place will ensure that you remain successful, and continue to grow your traffic as you start monetizing your content.

 Ultimately, your blog niche isn’t only the topic or grouping of related themes that you’ll be creating blog content around, it runs so much deeper than that—and having that cohesive theme is essential to eventually make money blogging—because it gives your readers a reason to regularly return for more.

 This niche still gives me room to travel in a lot of different directions, while still staying on message with my 100+ podcast episodes and long-form articles I’ve written over the years.

 Moreover, your niche explains the type of person that your content speaks most clearly to.
 It’s a zoomed-in view of your expertise and experience.
-Ultimately, your niche is what will help you discover and grow your audience, market your content the right way, and monetize your blog successfully.
+Ultimately, your niche is what will help you discover and grow your readership, market your content the right way, and monetize your blog successfully.

 When you fully understand your niche and positioning within that niche, you’ll begin to develop a very specific (and engaged) audience, which makes it wildly easier to get sponsorships, partners, advertisers and deploy all of the other major ways to make money blogging.